 You may be one of those fortunate souls who has stored their Dahlia bulbs year after year with minor loss.
 Unfortunately, however, many roots are lost each winter by rot and excessive shriveling followed by decay.

-Driving along the country roads in the fall where the open places reveal the dahlia plants, a number of these tell a story.
-In many gardens the flowers are:
+Driving along the country roads in the fall, where the open places reveal the dahlia plants, many of these tell a story.
+In many gardens, the flowers are:

 It read as follows…

-With equal candor my correspondent might have written, “It is so hard to set down a standard method which will work successfully in all parts of the country and under the varying facilities of individual growers, we simply do not attempt it.”
+With equal candor, my correspondent might have written, “It is so hard to set down a standard method which will work successfully in all parts of the country and under the varying facilities of individual growers, we simply do not attempt it.”

-In California during the dormant period, roots may be stored on the ground in any sheltered spot.
-In Minnesota with its short growing season and cold winter the problems are different.
+In California, during the dormant period, roots may be stored on the ground in any sheltered spot.
+In Minnesota, with its short growing season and cold winter, the problems are different.

 Plants Should Mature

-If stalks are allowed to stand, a liquid made up of sap and decayed plant tissue runs down the inside of the stalk to the root crown which is often a source of rot.
+If stalks are allowed to stand, a liquid made up of sap and decayed plant tissue runs down the inside of the stalk to the root crown, which is often a source of rot.
 It is beneficial for the storage ahead to leave the clumps in the ground for a week or so after cutting off the stalks.